Skip to content

-Laravel has ability to make multiple database connection and can be used any of connection at runtime.
-In this article i will show you to create multiple database connection from different servers and then use these connection in our application during the run time according to use of them.
+Laravel has ability to make use database connection and can be used any of connection at runtime.
+In this article i will show you to use multiple database connection in laravel from different servers and then use these connection in our application during the run time according to use of them.

 Laravel manages multiple connection in query builder, Eloquent model and even in run time query so we can fetch the result appropriately.
 We will get a clear understanding how we can achieve all these in migration, run time configuration, DB builder and Eloquent.